Image

 DWI Administrative Hearing Lawyer Washington County, MO.
 A DWI/DUI arrest in Washington County, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
 The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Washington County, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

-You have only 15 days following your arrest to request this hearing.
-Don’t wait—protect your license by contacting a Washington County, MO DWI administrative hearing lawyer at Combs Waterkotte now.
-Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Washington County, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Washington County, MO.
+Time is critical—you have just 15 days from your arrest to request a hearing.
+Don’t delay.
+Protect your driving privileges in Washington County, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
+Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Washington County, MO DWI/DUI defense attorneys build a powerful defense for your case.

 • Protect Your License